 Treatment is Cost-Effective

 Treatment of hearing loss, either with cochlear implants or hearing aids, turns out to be more cost effective than untreated hearing loss, according to the report.
 As a matter of fact, weighing the cost of untreated hearing loss to the individual as well as society makes getting hearing aids a great investment with lots of return!
 This is especially so when it comes to earnings and job productivity as well as quality of life and health care costs.

-Waiting for hearing issues to resolve themselves or just “getting used to being hard of hearing” is not a good idea.
+Waiting for hearing issues to resolve themselves or just “getting used to having hearing loss” is not in your best interest.
 Personal losses just keep mounting during that time.
-At Fidelity Hearing Centers, we stay in touch with technology and work with numerous hearing aid providers to make sure you get hearing aids that pay off for you.
+At Fidelity Hearing Center, we stay up to date with the latest hearing aid technology and work with the leading hearing aid manufacturers to make sure you get hearing aids that work best for you.